polarch/JSAmbisonics/README.md

 # JSAmbisonics
 A JS library for first-order ambisonic (FOA) and higher-order ambisonic (HOA) processing for  browsers, using Web Audio.

-> Archontis Politis
+> Archontis Politis (Aalto University)
->
 > archontis.politis@aalto.fi
+> David Poirier-Quinot (IRCAM)
+> david.poirier-quinot@ircam.fr

 ----
 ## Description
 JSAmbisonics is a JavaScript library that implements a set of objects for real-time spatial audio processing, using the Ambisonics framework.
 The objects correspond to typical ambisonic processing blocks, and internally implement Web Audio graphs for the associated operations.
-The library is split into 3 parts:
+The library is based on 3 main components:
-* **WebAudio_FOA.js**: A library for first-order ambisonics.
-It is based on the B-format signal set and it has no extra dependencies.
+* **FOA classes**: to design first-order ambisonics, based on the B-format signal set.
-* **WebAudio_HOA.js**: A library for higher-order ambisonics.
-It is based on the ACN signal set specification, with N3D normalization of the ambisonic signals.
-It requires the **JSHlib.js** for spherical harmonics, and the [numeric.js](http://www.numericjs.com/) JavaScript library for matrix and vector operations.
+* **HOA classes**:to design higher-order Ambisonics, based on the ACN signal set specification, with N3D normalization of the Ambisonic signals.
+Most of its internal routines are based on the **JSHlib.js** library for spherical harmonics, and the [numeric.js](http://www.numericjs.com/) JavaScript library for matrix and vector operations.
-* **JSHlib.js**: A library that computes real spherical harmonics, the spherical harmonic transform (SHT) and its inverse, and rotations in the spherical harmonic domain.
-It requires the [numeric.js](http://www.numericjs.com/) JavaScript library for matrix and vector operations.
+* **JSHlib**: A library that computes real spherical harmonics, the spherical harmonic transform (SHT) and its inverse, and rotations in the spherical harmonic domain.
+Requires the [numeric.js](http://www.numericjs.com/) JavaScript library for matrix and vector operations.

 The library is a work-in-progress, but fully functional.
 At the moment, demos seem to work fine in Mozilla Firefox and Google Chrome.
 No other browsers have been checked yet.

 ---
+## Live demo (Chrome and Firefox)

+See the live [Rawgit demo](https://rawgit.com/polarch/JSAmbisonics/f56b0aece88087f939fa4727c64fcd9191573265/index.html)  (serving the content of the ``./examples`` folder).

+HOA recordings are made by the author in the [Communication Acoustics laboratory of Aalto University](http://spa.aalto.fi/en/research/research_groups/communication_acoustics/), using the [Eigenmike](http://www.mhacoustics.com/products#eigenmike1) microphone.

+---
-## First-order (B-format) ambisonics
+## First-order (B-format) Ambisonics

-The WebAudio_FOA.js implements the following objects:
+FOA classes implemented:
 * **Bformat_encoder**: encodes a monophonic sound source to a B-format stream, at a user-defined panning direction.
 * **Bformat_rotator**: rotates the sound scene of a B-format stream, at user-defined yaw, pitch, roll rotation angles.
 * **Bformat_vmic**: implements standard virtual microphones to a B-format stream, with user-defined orientation.